humanitycodes/www/coursework/lessons/slides/rails-intro.md

 create      app/assets/stylesheets/static.scss
 ```

-Now let's dive in these files and what they do.
+This is a list of routes and files that have been created.
+Now let's dive in these files to explore what they do.

 ### The controller